marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_103.gif)

-In the left-top corner of the patch, i'm generating a motion path, and at each frame i store the current and the previous (horizontal)postions into the {pv} objects labeled "curr" and "prev".
-On the right side is where the accumulation takes place.
-There's a square drawn with the object {jit.gl.gridshape}, which is set to @automatic 0, meaning it doesn't render automatically to screen, but only when it receives a bang message (or a "draw" message). {jit.gl.gridshape} has been bound to a {jit.gl.node} object which is rendering to a texture through the attribute @capture 1.
+In the left-top corner of the patch, i'm generating a motion path, and at each frame i store the current and the previous (horizontal) postions into the {pv} objects labeled "curr" and "prev".
+The right side is where the accumulation takes place.
+There's a square drawn with the object {jit.gl.gridshape}, which is set to @automatic 0, meaning it doesn't render automatically to screen at each frame, but only when it receives a bang message (or a "draw" message). {jit.gl.gridshape} has been bound to a {jit.gl.node} object which is rendering to a texture through the attribute @capture 1.
 A nice thing about {jit.gl.node} is that it reports from the right-most outlet when the capturing phase begins via "begin_capture" messages.
 When the capturing phase begins, it triggers the drawing of multiple copies of the square.
-In the patch an {uzi} object shots 80 iterations of the drawing process; at each iteration, the previous and the current positions are linearly interpolated and a sqaure is drawn at the resulting position.
+In the patch an {uzi} object shots 80 iterations of the drawing process; at each iteration, the previous and the current positions are linearly interpolated and a square is drawn at the resulting position.

 > [!NOTE]
 > {uzi} is set to count from 1 to 80, and in the interpolation process i divided the iteration index by 80.
 This means that the interpolation factor for the function "mix" goes from 0,0125 up to 1.
 I'm intentionally avoiding an interpolation factor of 0 to not re-draw a square at the exact previous position.
 The difference is visually unnoticeable, but i felt like it was more conceptually consitent.

+The patch succesfully draws 80 progressively shifting copies of the square, but the result doesn't look like a proper blur.
+That is because we're violating the law of energy conservation.
+We won't end up in jail for that, but we must account for it.

+Think again at the real world example where a camera takes a picture of a moving object.
+The light reaching the camera sensor is the same light that bounced off the subject of our picture towards the camera.
+If the subject is moving or still, the amount of energy (light) hitting the camera sensor must be the same.
+In our example, we're drawing 80 copies of the square without changing the amount of light they reflect towards the digital camera, meaning that we're increasing the emitted light intensity by a factor of 80.
+To fix it, we have to divide the amount of emitted radiance of each copy by $N$, where $N$ is the number of copies, so that the total amount of emitted light sums up to 1.
+In other words, we have to compute an average.

+Now, we're not rendering each square to a separate texture; it that was the case, we could have performed a running average of the rendered textures.
+What we're doing is rendering the copies of the square into the same render target.
+Therefore, if we want to compute an average (sum and divide by $N$), we must do it at the rendering stage.

+This is how our patch looks like now:

 # Eye candies